Costa Favolosa Cruise Review

 Talia Alexis on board Costa Favolosa

 Aside from those two special shows, there were the usual singing, dancing, and acrobatic shows that we have seen before on Costa.
-But there was a show with ice skaters on board that was quite unique and really fun.
+But there was a show with ice skaters on board that was unique and fun.
 Lastly, we had a ventriloquist on board who was talented and funny.

 Iceskating on board of the Costa Favolosa